Marie-anneMawhin/Leukopy/README.md

 - BAS Basophil
 - EBO Erythroblast
 - EOS Eosinophil
-- KSC Smudge cell
+- KSC Smudge cell : NOT USED
-- LYA Lymphocyte (atypical)
+- LYA Lymphocyte (atypical) : NOT USED
 - LYT Lymphocyte (typical)
 - MMZ Metamyelocyte
-- MOB Monoblast
+- MOB Monoblast : NOT USED
 - MON Monocyte
 - MYB Myelocyte
-- MYO Myeloblast
+- MYO Myeloblast: NOT USED
 - NGB Neutrophil (band)
 - NGS Neutrophil (segmented)
-- PMB Promyelocyte (bilobled)
+- PMB Promyelocyte (bilobled) : NOT USED
 - PMO Promyelocyte

 <a name="footnote1">1.</a> A dataset of microscopic peripheral blood cell images for development of automatic recognition systems.
 [Data Brief.
 2020 Jun; 30: 105474.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7182702/)